Splatter Knockdown Drywall Texture

 Picture of the nozzle on a splatter knockdown spray gun:

 Special equipment is required to spray this style of texture.
 There are different style texture sprayers that are capable of producing the splatter effect.
 Only the gas or diesel powered spray rigs are well-equipped for profesional high-output texture jobs.
 These spray rigs are mounted on a trailer and have 20 to 25 horsepower engines that power both the air compressor, mixer and spray pump.
 They have between 150 and 450 gallon tanks for texture material.
 Small portable texture sprayers, while useful for small patches or one room jobs, simply don't have the capacity, air pressure, or material pump pressure needed for entire houses or larger projects.

-Though the basic style of texture is determined by the equipment used, many factors contribute to the variety of splatter knockdown textures available.
-Size and style of nozzle opening can affect the size of the globs splattered from the nozzle.
+Though the basic style of texture is created by the equipment described above, many factors contribute to the variety of splatter knockdown textures available.
+The size and style of the nozzle tip opening can affect the size of the globs splattered from the nozzle.
 The thickness of the mud or air pressure used as well as how long you wait before knocking it down all plays a part in the exact texture produced.
-Because of the variables involved it is very difficult to match this type of texture when repairing a small patch in the wall.
+Because of the variables involved it is very difficult to perfectly match this type of texture when repairing a small patch in the wall.